Heroin listings on Silk Road

 Reviews of heroin bought on Silk Road ([Click to enlarge](http://assets.vice.com/content-images/contentimage/132928/Heroin review 160114.jpg))

 With Silk Road, however, users know what to expect.
 Customers leave reviews and ratings, and, in such a competitive market, only the vendors who consistently provide a good quality product will survive.
-So rather than the impurities and inconsistencies you'd find wrapped up in a week-old Euromillions ticket – where there is "no way of knowing how strong any given batch is, [making] it near impossible to manage dosage properly" – the site provides an environment where customers can purchase their drug of choice confident in what the package contains, ultimately reducing the chance of a fatal overdose.
+So rather than the impurities and inconsistencies you'd find wrapped up in a week-old lottery ticket —where there is "no way of knowing how strong any given batch is, [making] it near impossible to manage dosage properly"—the site provides an environment where customers can purchase their drug of choice confident in what the package contains, ultimately reducing the chance of a fatal overdose.

 A listing for black tar heroin

 Of course, this might not be true for everyone.
-But even though Silk Road can't take all the credit for helping Harry control his drug intake, the deep web site has certainly played some kind of role in regulating his use.
-Today, instead of "being a burden and social pariah […] costing society through crime and treatment", Harry is, in his own words, a "responsible contributing member" to his family and wider community, and is now able to "live a normal life, go to work and avoid all the financial, social and health problems that come with drug addiction".
+But even though Silk Road can't take all the credit for helping Harry control his drug intake, it has certainly played some kind of role in regulating his use.
+Today, instead of "being a burden and social pariah […] costing society through crime and treatment," Harry is, in his own words, a "responsible contributing member" to his family and wider community, and is now able to "live a normal life, go to work and avoid all the financial, social and health problems that come with drug addiction."

 Silk Road is a good thing for drug users from a harm reduction point of view, mostly due to the community that has sprung up around it.
 Unfortunately, it's highly unlikely authorities will ever take that line of thought, but then their stance towards deep web drug markets isn't particularly relevant now that the model has been established.